Enrollment - Frequently Asked Questions

 Greater San Diego Academy currently covers kindergarten (including transitional kindergarten) through twelfth grade.

-We have an early admission kindergarten program for children who are ineligible for kindergarten but have their fifth birthday prior to April 1.
+For the 2022-23 school year, we have an early admission kindergarten program for children who are ineligible for kindergarten or transitional kindergarten but have their fifth birthday prior to April 1, 2023.
 These students may be enrolled from January through June.
 If the students would like to continue with our school after June, they will enter the regular Greater San Diego Academy program as kindergarten students in the Fall.

 Do you provide any social opportunities for our families?